Mukund920/03.-custom-video-player-HTML-5-Video-API/README.md

 ## Features

-- Play and pause the video
+- Play and pause the video.
-- Stop the video and reset it to the beginning
+- Stop the video and reset it to the beginning.
-- Update the progress bar as the video plays
+- Update the progress bar as the video plays.
-- Display the current timestamp of the video
+- Display the current timestamp of the video.
-- Click on the progress bar to seek to a specific time in the video
+- Click on the progress bar to seek to a specific time in the video.

 ## Usage